RyanDavison/Replace_Path_Spaces/README.md

 Replace spaces in file paths with underscores

 ##To Do
---Combine fileFixer and mxdFixer methods since there is a lot of repeated code.
+>Combine fileFixer and mxdFixer methods since there is a lot of repeated code.